 A CA must ensure that an Entity acknowledges acceptance of a certificate.
-For a device or application this acknowledgement may be done by the individual or organization responsible for the device or application.
+For a device or application the individual or organization responsible for the device or application may do this acknowledgement.

 4.4 Certificate Suspension and Revocation

 4.4.1 Circumstances for revocation